KryspinTrawnik/CafeMVC/README.md

 * Orders managment for admin acceptance/cancel/check
 * Adding images dietinfo tags to Products
 ## Status
 The application is still in progress.
-It is contected to MSSQL data base.
-Interfaces are done and connected with .
-I am about to look at Controllers and Views.
+It is contected to MSSQL database.
+Customer controller and views are fuctioning.
+Currently, I work on Product controller and views.